adeeconometrics/ProgrammingLanguages/php/php.md

 interface ::= interface [name:interface] | implements [name:parent_interface] {}
 ```
 To access an instance of class, arrow operator is used `->` e.g. `object->method();`.
 Note that static methods and properties inside the class may be accessed without instantiating the class.

+---
+### Function and Variables

+PHP supports first-class citizen functions, which means we can compose functions that map into other functions indefinitely.
+There are different